 Elaine Chao (2001–2009)

 President George H.W.
-Bush appointed Chao to head the Peace Corps in 1991, but with his failed 1992 bid for reelection, her tenure was a short one.
-In 1992, she was named President of the United Way of America, by all accounts a position she filled with distinction.
+Bush appointed Chao to head the Peace Corps in 1991, but when he lost reelection in 1992, her tenure was a short one.
+In 1992, she was named CEO of the United Way of America, where she restored the reputation in the private charitable institution after prior mismanagement.